 Fighting obesity is a Herculean task.
 Many morbidly obese persons would eventually need bariatric surgery to win over obesity.
 The decision to undergo bariatric(obesity) surgery is in itself a very big decision.
 A person goes through a lot of doubt and fact-checking before the final decision is taken.
 Here, I have attempted to help all such persons by explaining some of their common doubts.

 The first question that comes to one’s mind is, is this surgery for me?
 Do I need it?
-Would I benefit form this surgery?
+Would I benefit from this surgery?
 Do I have other simpler options than surgery?
 Here is a detailed discussion about these doubts in a easy to understand language.

 Bariatric surgery is advised if your body mass index (BMI) is 32.5-37.5 with a weight-related medical condition.
 Also, if your BMI is 37.5 or greater even if you do not have any weight-related medical condition.
 You should have tried to lose weight through a change in diet and lifestyle before considering surgery.
-If you fall in the above given BMI range, then you are less likely to lose and maintain weight with lifestyle changes.
+If you fall in the above-given BMI range, then you are less likely to lose and maintain weight with lifestyle changes.
 And hence the need for surgery.